joshf/Indication/README.markdown

 So instead of linking to http://yoursite.com/some/directory/mydownload1.zip, link to http://yoursite.com/Indication/get.php?id=mydownload1

-To find this URL select the download and click the "Show Tracking Link" button whilst on the admin page
+To find this URL select the download and click the Maginifying glass icon whilst on the admin page

 This will log the count of the download and redirect the user to the file or web page